 - Fine needle biopsy

-—The doctor will use a thin, hollow needle to obtain tissue samples.
+—A thin, hollow needle is used to obtain tissue samples.

-- Core needle biopsy—The doctor will use a larger needle to cut out a piece of tissue.
+- Core needle biopsy—A larger needle is used to cut out a piece of tissue.

 Lymph Node Biopsy